Deutsch 日本語

 As a pre-run to the next article, therefore, we are making some changes not just to the activation algorithms used by our networks but also the tested forex symbol.
 We are using the output-bound activation algorithm Sigmoid for all layer activations but more than that our test forex symbol pair will have its inputs (which in our case are still raw prices given we are not performing batch normalization) in the 0.0 to 1.0 range.
 There are not a lot of forex pairs that for our test period which is the year 2023, have their prices in this range; however, NZDUSD does, and so we will use it.

 This does make comparing the performance results of the results in the previous article impractical, since the basis has changed.
 However, with this new network and activation algorithm and forex pair, the learning rate formats explored in the last article can still be tested by the reader in order to get a like for like comparison as one narrows down his preferred learning rate method.
 Also, the test results presented here and often in these articles in general are not from the best settings, nor are they meant to be.
-They are shown strictly for exploratory purposes, so the burden is always on the reader to fine tune the Expert Advisor inputs to what works best for them not just on high quality historic data, but also preferably in forward runs beyond strategy tester like in demo accounts; before considering deployment.
+They are shown for exploratory purposes only, so it is always the reader's job to fine-tune the Expert Advisor's inputs for its optimum, not only with high-quality, historical data, but also preferably in forward testing after the strategy tester's period on demo accounts before it is deployed.

 So, what is presented is only the potential.
 And to this end the learning rate has been shown to be a very sensitive metric on performance as is evident from the disparity of the test results we got in the last article.
 The adaptive learning rate is meant to address the problem of too many parameters determining the ideal learning rate for a model.
 Recall the learning rate itself is simply a means to the ideal network weights and biases, so the use of extra parameters like the polynomial power we saw in the last article, or minimum learning rate is meant to be avoided with these methods.
 To minimize the parametrization, in principle, adaptive learning generates the learning rate for each layer parameter by basing off of its training gradient.
 The impact of this is a situation where almost all parameters have their own learning rate, and yet the inputs provided to achieve this are minimal.
 Four formats of adaptive learning rates are common, namely: adaptive gradient, adaptive RMS, adaptive mean exponential, and adaptive delta.
 We’ll consider one at a time.